bvincent1/rngrngrng/book/chapter2.md

 would be done for.

 Hand over numbing hand, Arthur pulled himself along the cable until he reached the opposite building.
-He wedged his should right up against the concrete and reached up onto the roof.
+He wedged his shoulder right up against the concrete and reached up onto the roof.
 The concrete was even colder than the plastic and he struggled to find purchase.
 Pulling himself overtop the cable, he could now see the roof and use his other hand to drag himself over the lip, and onto the flat, graveled roof.
 He hauled himself into a crouched position on his knees.
 His chest was heaving from the effort and his lungs ached.
-Gravel clung to his hands and knees and stung him.
+Gravel stung his hands and knees and clung to him where he'd scraped it.
 The cold was still their but it had mixed with the warmth of exertion.
-His lungs stopped aching, and his breathing came under control.
+Quickly, his lungs stopped aching, and his breathing came under control.
 The rain had soaked him through and he was going to start feeling it again soon, but at that moment he felt better than he had in weeks.
 He stood up on slightly shaky legs and turned around to check if anyone had noticed his acrobatic feat.
 The streets were just as barren as when he'd last checked, and he almost regretted that nobody had been witness to his amazing feat.
-It was for the better.
+But it was for the better.

+He looked to his left now, eyeing up his final hurdle.
+He planned to drop from here onto the balcony and break in through one of the entryways.
+He paused a second to scan the street below.
+All this time and he still hadn't seen anyone.
+Not even headlights in the distance.
+It felt like he'd steeped into a void, or some sort of ghost town.
+This city was never empty.
+Something felt heavy in his chest.

+He refocused on the task at hand, he needed this.
+He approached the edge of the building and lined up on the balcony he had to drop into.
+He breathed in and out, and on the third breath he started at a jogging pace, and only at the last second judged how much to kick off the edge of his building.
+For the second time that day he felt weightless and strong.
+He was flying through the rain, totally in control of his body and his goal.
+He could only imagine what sort of sight he must be from the ground.
+His dream of cool success came barreling into his chest with the balcony floor as he half rolled, half crashed into the floor.
+Quickly hauling himself up, Arthur sat crouched in the far corner were he'd landed, trying to focus his eyes through the glass sliding door on anything inside.
+He was sore, but willed himself still, blending into the shadows on the balcony to hide.
+Through the rain speckled glass he could make out the desk and a couch better now, and he could see the cooking unit, and the door to the bed room.
+That door was half open, but he couldn't make out anything inside.
+Breathing in a few times, he unfolded from the corner, and crouch walked over to the bedroom window.
+Arthur paused right before he reached it, and pulled out his phone.
+He turned on the camera, and inched it into view of the room.

+The room was devoid of people, but what he could see left him confused and worried.
+The bed was clean and had been made, and there were no clothes on the floor or mess anywhere he could make out.
+If Lili had been in a rush, the place would've been a mess, but as far as he could tell there were no signs of that.
+Which meant either Lili was out and would be back later, or she'd already been ready to leave.
+Arthur was worried now.
+He had to track her down, and people mostly made mistakes when they were rushed.
+This person had not been rushed, and he really doubted his luck was so good that he'd just caught her out on a smoke break.

+Arthur pocketed his phone, and took out his baton.
+He first felt around the edges of the bedroom window, feeling for any purchase.
+He felt the lip of the outer seal, and tried pulling with his numb fingers.
+The window didn't budge, so he turned and crouch walked the few steps back towards the balcony door.
+He tried wiggling his fingers into the nearside gap, looking to push it open from the outside.
+He felt it move.
+Arthur smiled to himself.
+He angled his baton into the seam, and tried to half wedge, half crook the handle into it.
+It was scratching the metal **edge** but he pushed harder, starting to lean into it.
+He felt it creaking as he slowly overpowered the latch and the door slid open an inch.